lexilva/Hello-World/README.md

 # Hello-World
-I'm a a Student of Technician Science of Computation trying to learn Github by myself UFF - Universidade Federal Fluminense
+I'm a a Student of Technician Science of Computation UFF - Universidade Federal Fluminense
 Cederj - Pólo SG
 Ingress: 2013-2
 Niteroi - Rio de Janeiro
-Formandoo em 2019-1
+Gradueted em 2019-1
+Actually I'm studying Html, Css, javascript, nodejs, and reactjs to get a carreer transition from Safety lift Techinichian to DevOps